 Charlotte is survived by her two daughters: Vickie Quisenberry and Linda Coatney; four grandchildren: Roxanne, Michael, Russ, and Miles, and their spouses; eleven great-grandchildren; two nephews, Bob and John in California; relatives in New York; and special friend, Steve Nicholas, who she thought of as a son.
 She was preceded in death by her husband, Robert in 2003, her parents, aunts, uncles, and a son-in-law, Rick.

 The family would like to express their gratitude to Hospice for their gentle home care, and to all of Charlotte’s friends who have expressed their sympathy.

 If you would like to do something in her honor, please make a donation to the Babcock Memorial Scholarship Fund in care of the Casper College Alumni Association.

-To leave a special message for the family, please select the "Share Memories" option.
+Arrangements are under the care of Newcomer Casper Chapel.
+To leave the family a special message, please select the "Share Memories" option.